swcarpentry/board/proposals/instructor-training-selection.md

 Groups will not be selected based on:

 -   Affiliation,
-    i.e. one group from Harvard will have the same opportunity that one grup from University of Cape Town.
+    i.e. the affiliation with a particular institution, lab or university will not be taken into account in selecting eligible groups.
+    That is, all institutions, labs and universities are treated equally.

 -   Academic qualification,
-    i.e. one group of professors will have the same opportunity that one group of undergraduate students.
+    i.e. one group of professors will have the same opportunity as one group of undergraduate students.

 The criteria for tie will be:

 -   timezones,
     because instructor trainers and instructor in-training
-    should not be required to wake up too much early or saty up to much late.
+    should not be required to wake up too early or stay up too late.

--   small number of instructors at city/province/state/country, because SCF believes that increase the numbers of instructors at one region will help increase the number of workshops at that region and with that achive their goal.
+-   small number of instructors at city/province/state/country, because SCF/DC believes that increasing the numbers of instructors at one region will help increase the number of workshops at that region and with that achieve their goal.

 ## Selection